ytalp17/sampleasample-source/content/post/TJ.md

-title = "On the Trail of Trader Joe's Warehouses" date = 2022-02-14T10:19:48+08:00 author = "Yigitalp Berber" keywords= "Clustering", "K-means","GeoDataFrame","Trader Joe's,"Silhouette"] description= "Finding the location of TJ's warehouses using its stores by the help go K-means clustering" tags = ["Clustering", "K-means","GeoDataFrame","Trader Joe's,"Silhouette"] cover = "img/traderjoes.jpeg"
+title = "On the Trail of Trader Joe's Warehouses" date = 2022-02-14T10:19:48+08:00 author = "Yigitalp Berber" keywords= ["Clustering", "K-means","GeoDataFrame","Trader Joe's","Silhouette"] description= "Finding the location of Trader Joe's, a well-known grocery retailer in the US, warehouses by utilizing the location of each TJ stores." tags = ["Clustering", "K-means", "GeoDataFrame", "Trader Joe's", "Silhouette"] cover = "img/traderjoes.jpeg"
 +++